 Do air bicycles from the same floor position, only this time bend your knees and lock your fingers behind your neck, touching your right elbow to your left knee.
 Alternate elbows and knees for a total of three sets of eight reps.

 Along with abdominal exercises, certain types of yoga poses and stretches can step up your saggy belly reduction workout routine.
 The plank and boat poses are an intense tummy workout.

 For the plank pose, start on your elbows and knees and place your feet out behind you in a plank position so your body is parallel to the floor.
 Hold this position for as long as you can, breathing normally throughout and try to increase the amount of time each time you do this exercise.

 Begin the boat pose by sitting on the floor with your feet stretched out in front of you.
 Slowly tip your upper body back while you raise your feet and legs off the floor.
 Stretch your arms toward your legs.
 Your ultimate aim is to make a V-shape with your torso and legs.
 You might feel a bit wobbly, but your abdominal muscles will tighten as they help keep you in place.
 Breathe normally as you stay in boat for up to one minute, and don't worry about falling out of it.
 Keep trying until you can nail the pose.

 Burn Belly Burn

 Getting a good cardio workout through walking, jogging, bicycling or elliptical machines helps the body burn more calories.
 And burning more calories is one of the best ways to fight a belly bulge.
-Fitness industry pioneer Denise Austin for the Newsmax Health website recommends taking a walk or doing other cardiovascular exercises at least 30 minutes each day to increase belly-fat loss and improve overall health and well-being.
+The Physical Activity Guidelines for Americans recommends doing 150 to 300 minutes a week of taking a walk or other moderately intense cardiovascular exercises to increase belly-fat loss and improve overall health and well-being.